OPEnSLab-OSU/Lilypad/Documentation/README.md

 2. Strip and tin wire ends

 ### Combining Hardware
-1. Directly solder the Sparkfun LTE board to the underside
+1. Directly solder the Sparkfun LTE board to the underside of the Lilypad PCB.

     <img src="https://user-images.githubusercontent.com/71784728/231925212-a99ee019-a4f6-4e79-8571-29054c3b7532.jpg" height=300 />